fieldtrip/website/tutorial/layout.md

 ### Creating a schematic iEEG layout

-Sometimes you want to construct an iEEG layout prior to doing the full anatomical pipeline, e.g. to check the iEEG data quality and/or whether the expected experimental effects are present in the functional data.
+Sometimes you want to construct an iEEG layout prior to doing the full anatomical pipeline, e.g., to check the iEEG data quality and/or whether the expected experimental effects are present in the functional data.
 You can use **[ft_prepare_layout](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_layout.m)** in combination with the **[ft_appendlayout](https://github.com/fieldtrip/fieldtrip/blob/release/ft_appendlayout.m)** function.

 A schematic layout can also be convenient, since it "flattens" the head and allows to see all channels better.
 Furthermore, for sEEG shafts it can be difficult to come up with a geometrically accurate representation of the electrode contacts in 2D space.